YongqiDong/YongqiDong.github.io/_pages/about.md

   - /about.html
 ---

-I am Yongqi Dong 董永奇, a Research Group Leader (AI & Automated Mobility) at RWTH Aachen University, PhD researcher at TU Delft, and previously a visiting scholar at UC Berkeley.
+I am Yongqi Dong, a Research Group Leader (AI & Automated Mobility) at RWTH Aachen University, PhD researcher at TU Delft, and previously a visiting scholar at UC Berkeley.
 With a broad interdisciplinary background, my ultimate goal is to employ Artificial Intelligence (AI) and multi-disciplinary research as tools to shape a better world.
 To achieve this, I have focused on the transportation domain and explored various aspects of shared and automated mobility.

 Our group is <mark style="background-color: SpringGreen">actively seeking PhD students, visiting (CSC-funded) PhDs/RAs/Scholars, and Master's students (thesis projects)</mark> in the wide domain of Transportation & Traffic Engineering, Intelligent Transportation Systems, AI, Data Science, and Digital Twins.
 Typical research areas include:
 - Connected Automated Vehicles